avsarcs/TOYS/documentation/Nov 15 Data Models and API Endpoints.md

 			to_date=ISO 8601 string // OPTIONAL
-			filter_guide_missing="true"/"false" // if False, include both guide missing and not missing. filter_trainee_missing="true"/"false" // if False, include both guide missing and not missing
+			filter_guide_missing="true"/"false" // if False, include both guide missing and not missing. filter_trainee_missing="true"/"false" // if False, include both guide missing and not missing am_enrolled="true"/"false" // if False, include both enrolled and not enrolled am_invited="true"/"false" // if False, include both invited and not invited
 			// from_date & to_date can be sent isolated or both. to_date will not be earlier than from_date
 		method: get
 		response: List of tours (List<SimpleEventModel>)